o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 ```

 Fragment Shader
-: The fragment shader program entry points is defined in the function `MainPS` and takes as input `VertexInput`.
+: The fragment shader program entry point is defined in the function `MainPS` and takes as input `VertexInput`.
 The resulting fragment shader outputs are stored in the struct ForwardPassOutput.
 Since this is an unlit single shader color, we only need to set the values for diffuse color, albedo, and normal.

 Here is the fragment shader:
 ```hlsl